Sherajul-Shakil/ShoppingList/README.md

 # item_model.dart

-- the free setdart file will contain methods like tostring copy with and overrides the double equals operator and hashcode for equality the.
+- the freezed.dart file will contain methods like tostring copy with and overrides the double equals operator and hashcode for equality the.

 - g.dart file contains our from json and to json methods.
 ~~~dart